DaraLenaghan-1/pro-practise-IT/README.md

 Decided on an ecommerce website for selling phones using MERN stack.
 Created Git hub and notion account for our project where we can make notes and both upload code.
 Had a meeting with our supervisor about our project where we were advised to have the architecture done before we started coding.
 We were also advised to have a plan in place so we can reach all our deadlines and not run out of time.

+# Week 2
+In week 2 we started coding our app.
+The code was accidently uploaded to the wrong repo and we found it difficult to push it to the correct one.
+It took us a few days to get this issue corrected as we were also having trouble with one of our laptops and could not get into it to see the code for a few days.
+We decided with our supervisor to host our web app on a server instead of locally.

+# Week 3
+In week 3 we had regained access to our code and had to create a new repo on github with the same code.
+We also successfully ran our app on codespace the internal cloud server on github and we ran it on gitpod too.
+We decided to host our app on an Azure server as we could link the server to our github repo.

 # Architecture
 MERN is full-stack and it uses a three-tier architectural pattern including the front-end display tier (React.js), application tier (Express.js and Node.js) and database tier (MongoDB).